alanng10/class-lang/Info/Article/Word/a.md

 Word "col" has meaning that is horizontal index.

-Word "for" has meaning that is frontal index;
+Word "hor" has meaning that is frontal index;

 Word "size" has meaning that is length in dimensions.